UK Tourist and Short Stay Visas

 • Printed copies of your online application form appointment confirmation

-• Your passport and other required document such as;
+• Your passport and other required documents such as;

 • Financial evidence